Minigeee/scribex/docs/usage.md

 // Direct usage with any provider (server side only) import { generateCompletion, systemMessage, userMessage } from '@/lib/utils/ai';

+// Use this if on client side
+// import { generateCompletion } from '@/app/actions/generate-completion';

 const response = await generateCompletion({
   messages: [
     systemMessage('You are a helpful assistant.'),